steull6163/secure-notes/README.md

 The question of how to provide security for the content is to be answered.
 Reasons for the decisions made according to the software design are stated below.

+Requirements:
+The user should be able to post notes to an endpoint of the API and store it in a database in an encrypted format.
+The user should then be able to retrieve these notes in a readable format.
+The user should also be able to see the notes in the encrypted format.

 Tech decisions:
 * latest LTS Java 17
 * latest Spring Boot 2.75